jonato1/npm-publish/README.md

 }
 ```

-### Add config in an external file
+#### 3. Add config in an external file
-Create a file called `.npm-publish` and it will automatically read by the library
+Create a file called `.npm-publish` and it will automatically be read by the library
 ```json
 {
   "publishBranches": ["master", "develop"],